 - Pollution affects everybody.
-It is a massive global challenge with consequences far beyond the environment; - The increasing pollution of our air, water, land and seas is a major obstacle towards achieving the Sustainable Development Goals as well as the Aichi Biodiversity Targets;; - Pollution is destroying our ecosystems, affecting human health, hampering long-term economic growth and exacerbating social inequalities; - Pollution is an individual and collective concern the world over, threatening the health and well-being of all of us; - We welcome the many pledges and voluntary commitments being made by Governments, business and civil society as actions towards the achievement of our vision in line with the Sustainable Development Goals, and commit to take the following steps/actions; - The solutions to reduce and eliminate pollution are available and moving onto a more sustainable path lies in our hands.
+It is a massive global challenge with consequences far beyond the environment; - The increasing pollution of our air, water, land and seas is a major obstacle towards achieving the Sustainable Development Goals set by our leaders in 2015; - Pollution is destroying our ecosystems, affecting human health, hampering long-term economic growth and exacerbating social inequalities; - Pollution is an individual and collective concern the world over, threatening the health and well-being of all of us; - The most vulnerable are children, as exposure to persistent and hormone disrupting pollutants in early years leads to irreversible damage, therefore they need protection - Women's and men's health is effected differently by pollution and we need to understand biological factors and gender roles in order to find solutions - We welcome the many pledges and voluntary commitments being made by Governments, business and civil society as actions towards the achievement of our vision in line with the Sustainable Development Goals, and commit to take the following steps/actions; - The solutions to reduce and eliminate pollution are available and moving onto a more sustainable path lies in our hands.